 \section{Introduction}

-We typically grasp an object with a particular goal in mind and this goal affects the grasp.
-For example, it is natural to grasp a scissors by its handle to cut something, but grasp it by the blade to safely pass it to another individual.
-However, this goal is \emph{not} the only criteria the grasp has to satisfy, \emph{nor the most important}; if the blade was obstructed or inaccessible (e.g., in Fig. \ref{fig:main_fig}), we would grasp the scissors by its handle even if our intention was to hand it over.
-This simple example illustrates that there are (i) \emph{multiple criteria} that affects the determination of a grasp and (ii) there is an underlying \emph{priority} over these criteria.
-Here, the grasp should be stable, reachable, and not result in a collision with other objects (the mug): these criteria are more important than the aforementioned goal (functional) objective.
+Grasping an object is typically influenced by the intended goal, which directly impacts the choice of grasp.
+For instance, we naturally grasp scissors by the handle for cutting, but by the blade when passing them safely to someone else.
+However, the goal isn't the sole or primary factor in determining a grasp; if the blade is obstructed or inaccessible, as illustrated in Fig. \ref{fig:main_fig}, we would opt to grasp the scissors by the handle, even if the intention was to hand it over.
+This scenario highlights that (i) multiple criteria influence the selection of a grasp and (ii) there exists a hierarchy of priorities among these criteria.
+The necessity for the grasp to be stable, accessible, and to avoid collisions with surrounding objects (like a mug) takes precedence over the functional goal of the grasp.

 In this work, we are motivated by the problem of generating grasps that satisfy multiple criteria of differing importance.
 We apply hierarchical rule-based logic to robot grasping \cite{wilson1993hierarchical} and introduce a grasp utility function that is \emph{rank-preserving}~\cite{tuumova2013minimum}, i.e., it assigns larger utility values to grasps that satisfy higher ranked constraints.
-For example, robots are bound by their kinematic and dynamic constraints, which limits whether a proposed grasp can be performed.
+For example, robots are bound by their kinematic and dynamic constraints, which limits whether a proposed grasp can be performed, and environmental constraints (e.g., grasps should not collide with other objects).
 A stable grasp that satisfies these constraints should have larger utility than one that sacrifices these criteria for a functionally appropriate (but non-executable) grasp.
-Here, we take a probabilistic approach and optimize the \emph{utility} of a grasp, where the probability of a grasp satisfying a specific criteria is given by a classifier.
-Additional classifiers can be added (or removed) depending on the precise requirements of the application.
-This modular approach --- which we call Grasp Ranking and Criteria Evaluation (\method{}) --- enables a robot to trade-off multiple conflicting criteria in complex contexts where not all desired objectives can be satisfied.